-If a picture is truly worth a thousand words, then here's an overall visual representation of the linear Workflow Chart near the beginning of the book (& discussed in Class 4)- notice that your Workflow centers on creating a Master File.
+If a picture is truly worth a thousand words, then here's an overall visual representation of a proper Workflow in Photoshop as it relates to Photographers - notice that your Workflow centers on creating a Master File.

-Creating a Master File is NOT for every image: it's for those images that you want to spend time with, doing all that's necessary to make your image "pretty".
-Here's where you pour your artistic "blood, sweat and tears" into your image, using the methods shown in this book.
+Creating a Master File is NOT for every image: it's for those images that, after critical editing, you want to spend time with, doing all that's necessary to make your image "pretty".
+Here's where you pour your artistic "blood, sweat and tears" into your image, using the methods shown in this and future workshops.

 What is a "Master File"?
-It's a 16-Bit, un-flattened, un-sharpened, un-cropped, un-resized file, designated as such in its file name, and saved as a .PSD or .TIFF (all of this discussed later throughout the various classes).
+It's a 16-Bit, un-flattened, un-sharpened, un-cropped, un-resized file designated as such in its file name, and saved as a .PSD or .TIFF ("file-naming conventions" discussed later in this workshop).